 - Praseodymium or Pr (59) — This is used in magnets and high-strength metals.

 - Neodymium or Nd (60) — Many of the magnets around you have neodymium in them: speakers and headphones, microphones, computer storage, and magnets in your car.
 It's also found in high-powered industrial and military lasers.
 The mineral is especially important for green tech.
 Each Prius motor, for example, requires 2.2 lbs of neodymium, and its battery another 22-33 lbs.
-Wind turbine batteries require 450 lbs of neodymium per watt.
+Wind turbine magnets require 43.2 kilograms of neodymium per megawatt of power.

 - Promethium or Pm (61) — This is used in pacemakers, watches, and research.

 - Samarium or Sm (62) — This mineral is used in magnets in addition to intravenous cancer radiation treatments and nuclear reactor control rods.

 - Europium or Eu (63) — Europium is used in color displays and compact fluorescent light bulbs.

 - Gadolinium or Gd (64) — It's important for nuclear reactor shielding, cancer radiation treatments, as well as x-ray and bone-density diagnostic equipment.

 - Terbium or Tb (65) — Terbium has similar uses to Europium, though it's also soft and thus possesses unique shaping capabilities .